davidalexisnyt/micropython-workshop/docs/section_1.md

 ## ESP8266-based boards

 The ESP8266 is the chip that arguably started the do-it-yourself (DIY) IoT revolution, and was created by Espressif, a company based in Shanghai, China.
 It contains a 32-bit processor running at 80MHz, with 64K of RAM and 4MB flash storage.
 That's 5 times the processing power, 16 times the RAM, and 128 times the storage of a typical Arduino board.
 But the killer feature is a built-in WiFi stack that can act as a WiFi client, access point, or both at the same time!
 These boards can be obtained for as little as $4 in the US and under $1 from China.
 The ESP8266 was initially marketed as an add-on WiFi component for other microcontrollers, like Arduino.
-Then someone realized that it contained its own
+Then someone realized that it contained its own microcontroller CPU that was much more powerful than the Arduinos it was augmenting.
+The open source community built the necessary libraries to make it Arduino-compatible, and its popularity exploded almost overnight.

 <img src="./section_1_images/image-20200727195603905.png" alt="image-20200727195603905" style="zoom:50%;" />